marcpage/libernet/README.md

-			"output": total bytes sent to this node, "response": total times we received an exact match for what we needed, "similar": total items returned for similar-to searchs, "received": karma received from this node,
+			"output": total bytes sent to this node, "response": total times we received an exact match for what we needed, "similar": total items returned for similar-to searchs, "paid": karma received from this node,
 		}
 	},
 }